 - Turkeys taken by junior hunters during these days count towards the entire Spring Season bag limit.

 - The Junior Turkey Hunting Days bag limit is one (1) bearded turkey per day.

 - Daily shooting hours are one half hour before sunrise to sunset for Junior Turkey Hunting Days.

-- Only shotguns (loaded with #4 shot or smaller), crossbows, or vertical bows may be used for the Junior Turkey Hunting Days.
+- Only shotguns (loaded with #4 shot or smaller), crossbows, vertical bows, or air guns that shoot arrows or bolts may be used for the Junior Turkey Hunting Days.

 - Dogs and organized drives may not be used.

 - April 18-May 23